 Vision Statement for Program: The Molecular Biology Program at the University of Colorado Anschutz Medical Campus is one of the premiere molecular biology training programs nationally.
 This is accomplished through the enhancement of creative, original research as presented in well-recognized journals and at national symposia; by increasing the level of peer-reviewed support; and through the influence of our graduates and their accomplishments.
-We recognize that the achievement of our goals is inseparable from the recruitment and training of the highest quality graduate students; thus, these activities represent our primary vehicle.
-Since success of the program is dependent upon the dedicated individual efforts of our faculty, the program facilitates their efforts by (i) fostering communication and interaction among all molecular biology to all areas of medical research, (iii) helping to increase funding of the program membership, (iv) providing common facilities and shared instrumentation, and (v) enhancing faculty recruitment by individual departments.
+We recognize that achievement of our goals is inseparable from the recruitment and training of the highest quality graduate students; thus, these activities represent our primary vehicle.
+Since success of the program is dependent upon the dedicated individual efforts of our faculty, the program facilitates their efforts by (i) fostering communication and interaction among all molecular biology researchers, (ii) providing a resource for the dissemination of information regarding the application of molecular biology to all areas of medical research, (iii) helping to increase funding of the program membership, (iv) providing common facilities and shared instrumentation, and (v) enhancing faculty recruitment by individual departments.
 These achievements are realized through full open participation of all program members as a team in which each member has the opportunity to influence the direction of the program and recognizes their individual responsibility to work in support of the program's activities.